Key West, Florida

-Gather a few friends and charter a boat for sailing lessons with Sunset Sail Key West like we did.
-Explore the islands powered only by wind.
-They offer day trips, sunset sails, and overnight excursions.
+Gather a few friends and charter a boat for some private sailing lessons like we did.
+Explore the islands powered only by the wind.
+Sailing companies in Key West offer day trips, sunset sails, snorkeling trips, and even overnight excursions.

 Dive into the ocean and swim with sea turtles, nurse sharks, parrot fish, and spiny lobsters on the shallow reefs around Key West.
-Join a boat tour or snorkel from the beach at Fort Zachary Taylor State Park.
+Join a guided boat tour for the best snorkeling offshore, or simply snorkel from Fort Zachary Taylor State Park beach.

 Ernest Hemingway lived in Key West during the 1920’s, and you can visit his old house, and make friends with the 50 or so six-toed cats that live there.
-Perfect for crazy cat lovers (like me).
+The “purfect” activity for crazy cat lovers (like me)!